 18. Will you be using the services of a tax agent for the fund?

 Yes.
 You MUST use an accredited SMSF accountant to complete your yearly obligations.
-New Brighton Capital is an accredited tax agent and has a list of accredited tax agents.
+New Brighton Capital’s head tax agent is Sondra Clifford from ENDLESS RIPPLES PTY LTD. Her tax agent number is 2603 9510.

 You need to be aware that you need to…